 Though many people use the terms dementia and Alzheimer’s interchangeably, these conditions are not the same.
 It’s important to know how to differentiate between the two in case your elderly loved one begins to show warning signs of cognitive decline.
-In an effort to educate your family, , Roseville home care , Rocklin, and Lincoln dementia home care experts explain some of the main differences between dementia and Alzheimer’s disease.
+In an effort to educate your family, Roseville home care, Rocklin, and Roseville dementia home care experts explain some of the main differences between dementia and Alzheimer’s disease.

 Is It a Set of Symptoms or Is It the Underlying Cause of the Symptoms?

 The term dementia is used to refer to a range of symptoms, including memory loss, language difficulty, and poor judgment.
 It is not a disease in and of itself, similar to saying someone has a sore throat.
 The sore throat is a symptom, but the underlying cause may be a cold, allergies, or even strep.
 Alzheimer’s is a specific disease and is the underlying cause of approximately 50 to 70 percent of dementia cases.

 What Is Causing the Condition?

 The symptoms of dementia can be caused by any number of factors, including drug interactions, vitamin deficiencies, or even a simple urinary tract infection.
 Alzheimer’s is caused by a specific brain abnormality.
 Proteins known as beta-amyloid and tau accumulate in the brain and cause plaques and tangles that interfere with the ability of nerve cells to communicate.
 This eventually leads to cell death and brain atrophy.